Last Updated on July 9, 2026 by Daniel Globe

 Check-In And Security

-At Milan Malpensa (MXP), you’ll usually want to arrive about 3 hours before an international flight so you have enough time for check-in, security, and passport control.
-This gives you space to handle check in procedures and security protocols without rushing.
-If you’ve got checked luggage, plan around 90 minutes for check-in; with carry-on only, you still need at least 60 minutes.
-Security often takes about 30 minutes, and you must get your boarding pass at least 45 minutes before departure.
+At Milan Malpensa, aim for roughly 3 hours before an international flight so you have room for check-in, security, and passport control without rushing.
+If you’re checking luggage, budget around 90 minutes for check-in; with carry-on only, plan for at least 60 minutes.
+Security typically takes about 30 minutes, though this varies with passenger volume, and your boarding pass needs to be secured at least 45 minutes before departure.

 | Step | Time Needed | Tip |